emrementese/emrementese/README.md

 - : If you're stuck in the process of publishing & distributing an app for your institution, organization, or yourself on iOS or any Apple platform, I can provide remote support to help you through the process.

-- 📱: Not only Meta but also Twitter, LinkedIn, TikTok, YouTube, Telegram, Discord, and email integrations have been part of my work.
+- 📱: Not only Meta but also Twitter, LinkedIn, TikTok, YouTube, Telegram, Discord, and E-mail integrations have been part of my work.
 I can provide support for your organization's integration issues.

 ### Others Languege